andrehe001/aad-coach/README.md

   * 11:30am - 12:30am Lunch (60 Min)
   * 12:30am - 2:30pm Game Play (120 Min)
   * 2:30pm - 3:00pm Closing and Award Ceremony (30 Min)
+  * after first test delivery decide if more time is needed
 * Participants:
   * min.
 12 (3 teams a 4)
   * max.
 48 (12 teams a 4)
+  * Skill set (level & domain) based mixed team
 * Azure Subscriptions: Lab Service (Dennis knows more about it)
 * Prerequisite: [AZ-900 Microsoft Azure Fundamentals](https://docs.microsoft.com/en-us/learn/certifications/exams/az-900) or [Azure Fundamentals Online Learning Path](https://docs.microsoft.com/en-us/learn/paths/azure-fundamentals/), or [other Azure certificates](https://www.microsoft.com/en-us/learning/azure-exams.aspx)

+## Azure Services
+- AKS
+- Application Gateway
+- Azure Monitor / Log Analytics / App Insights
+- Key Vault
+- Security Center
+- Azure Advisor
+- Azure SQL Datenbank (for game leaderboard)
+- KubeCost https://github.com/hjacobs/kube-resource-report will be used for measuring economics.
+  - also measure SQL Database costs

+GitHub
+- Repo Terraform + App Source Code
+- Teilnehmer forken sich das

+Jede Challenge wird unabhängig von einander bewertet
+- einen Hauptgewinner
+- Phasen Gewinner (Mini Challenges)

 ### Phases:
 #### 1. Phase: Deployment
 * Narrative: It was all deleted after the most important team member left the team - it was his last fight -.-
-* Tech: Terraform templates are already there, just needs to be processed
+* Tech: Terraform templates are already there, just needs to be processed locally

 #### 2. Phase: Change
 * Narrative: Multiple support tickets are coming up, asking for a feature which was already there last week.
 It seems the deployment was not using the latest codebase.
 * Tech: Deploy new version of code without any downtime
+* Tech: Feature Flag - Issue (w change commit) - can be set per env var
+* Tech: GitHub Actions for yaml Deployment
 * Builtin Challenge: Learn how to define readiness probes, initialDelaySeconds and upgrade strategy.
 Learn how to build and deploy containers using github actions.

 #### 3. Phase: Monitoring
-*AWS is doing a decoupling phase here - we are thinking about replacing it with this monitoring phase*
-* Narrative: Understand performance metrics of your application, identify issues and ensure economic scaling.
+* Narrative: Management is now looking into Azure Costs - can you monitor it?
+Wieviele Anfrage / Game Sessions kommen pro Sekunde an?
+Und Kunden melden immer mal wieder Fehler.
+Understand performance metrics of your application, identify issues and ensure economic scaling.
 * Tech: Ensure resource quotas and vm types that are just big enough and scale fast.
 * Tech: Use application insights codeless attach to evaluate performance inside the cluster.
 * Builtin Challenge: The resource quota for some pods will be too small (pods get kill) and others will be too big (waste).

 #### 4. Phase: Scaling
 * Narrative: A bunch of tweets are hitting up right after going online again - alle your fans in the world are trying to access the side again.
-KubeCost https://github.com/hjacobs/kube-resource-report will be used for measuring economics.
-* Tech: Potentially evaluate virtual nodes?
 * Tech: Scale pod and node count automatically
+* Tech: Scale SQL Database | or Redis before SQL Database
+* Tech: Backend fährt hoch und runter die Requests pro Sekunde
+Background: Limit Sessions per Pod (based on memory)

 #### 5. Phase: Security
 * Narrative: We got an email - a hacker want 1 million dollor from us, otherwise he will attack the service
-* Narrative: You have to define against agressive consumers and defend your application against DDOS
 * Tech: Using Azure Security Center - Pod Security Policy to ensure an bad executable cannot be executed/gain root access
-* Tech: Ensure throttling of requests coming from the same ip to ensure availability
+* Tech: Using Azure Security Center - Pod as Cluster Admin
+* Tech: App Gateway WAF needs to be enabled (SQL injection)

 Hab so ne geile Idee wegen Security und Monitoring: wir packen ins basis Image ne exe die raustelefoniert und in der security phase einen account anlegt, um dann diesen zu nutzen wahllos dinge zu zerstören im Cluster xD

 den fall oben könnte man regeln indem man den pod nur mit berechtigen deployt der keine berechtigungen auf der kubernetes api hat

-#### 6. Phase: Cost
-wir schreiben code der bspw besonders CPU intensiv ist, nutzen aber default VMs due nicht CPU lastig sind, dann müssen sie im laufenden einen neuen node Pool erstellen und alles rüber schieben
-Kosten sollten keine eigene Challenge sein - wir messen die Kosten ab der Monitoring Challenge immer mit und bewerten dann am Ende.

-#### 7. Phase: Intelligence
+#### 6. Phase: Intelligence
 * Narrative: Win against the computer and be better than your competition
 * Tech: We will send the name of the algorithm in the header of each post.
 Teams can find out through the logs on how to beat each algorithm by statistics.
 The challenge can be solved by either building your own smart algorithm or hosting multiple algorithm in cluster cluster and route the request (by logic in the ingress controller) to the one that is most likely going to win against the opponent.
 So both dev and ops people can win here.
 Ich würde gerne auch haben, das ein sehr Dev oder data lastiges Team auf seine Kosten kommt....
 Bspw in dem sie AI über die Anfragen laufen lassen und so rausfinden können wie der "Algorithmus" der Kunden ist um öfter zu gewinnen

-Mir fehlt noch ein bisschen der Gamification Faktor.
-Bei AWS ist es so, dass man am Ende Punkte einsammelt, wenn die Applikation live ist.
-Der Service generiert quasi selber Punkte.
-Und wenn er skaliert eben noch mehr.
-Ich fände es aber super, wenn man am Ende jeder Phase 1.
-Punkte bekommen kann, je nachdem wie gut man etwas gemacht hat zwischen 0 und 100 vielleicht und 2. wenn man awards zwischendurch für besondere Leistungen bekommen kann.
-Zb.
-AI Award für das Beispiel oben drüber.
-Man müsste mal schauen, wie man sowas vorbereiten kann.
-Ansonsten ist der manuelle Aufwand für die Bewertung zu hoch.
-Aber ich glaube das würde dem Namen Game Day eben besonders gerecht werden.

-Auf jeden Fall bräuchten wir extra sticker für den Gameday, für den ausgedachten Service auch (vielleicht fällt uns was besseres als Contoso ein) und für die Awards.
-NAja und logischerweise für die Azure Services + Github.

-Lass uns bitte noch nächste Woche ein paar Tage dran arbeiten und nicht Montag direkt rausschicken.
-Generell würde ich sagen, dass das hier ein Cloud native GameDay ist.
-Man könnte auch GameDays für andere Themengebiete erarbeiten.
-Bin auf jeden Fall dabei!
+* Tech: e.g. using Log Analytics for functional logs

 ## Resources